106 Abandoned and Derelict Vessels (ADV) Removed So Far Since March 2021!

 The N.C.
-Wildlife Resources Commission (WRC) was appropriated $1 million from the North Carolina General Assembly to address and remove abandoned and derelict vessels across the North Carolina coast.
-In partnership with the Division of Coastal Management and the federation, a full scale collaborative effort is being conducted to address the removal of these vessels.
-The federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
-Legislative language was passed in early July 2021 allowing WRC the authority to inspect, investigate, and remove abandoned and derelict vessels under Section 2.1 of S.L 2019-224.
+Wildlife Resources Commission (WRC) was appropriated $1 million from the North Carolina General Assembly in 2021 and $1.5 million in 2022 to address and remove abandoned and derelict vessels across the North Carolina coast.
+In partnership with the Division of Coastal Management and the Federation, a full-scale collaborative effort was conducted to address the removal of these vessels.
+The Federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
+Legislative language was passed in early July 2020 allowing WRC the authority to inspect, investigate, and remove abandoned and derelict vessels under Section 2.1 of S.L 2019-224.
+With funding from state appropriations, WRC has removed 159 vessels so far since 2021.

-Vessels that have been identified as abandoned or derelict will be added to a state database and prioritized for removal.
+Vessels that have been identified as abandoned or derelict are maintained on a state database and prioritized for removal.
 WRC maintains a map of ADVs and provides an email to report ADVs: email@example.com.

 Natural Resources Conservation Service

-The North Carolina Coastal Federation (federation) has partnered with the N.C.
-Division of Coastal Management (DCM) to secure over $2 million dollars to expand previous hurricane debris cleanup efforts, and address the removal of abandoned and derelict vessels in coastal waters.
+The Coastal Federation has partnered with the Division of Coastal Management in 2020 to secure over $2 million to expand previous hurricane debris cleanup efforts and address the removal of abandoned and derelict vessels in coastal waters.
 The Division of Coastal Management received funding from the Emergency Watershed Program run by the Natural Resources Conservation Service (NRCS).
-This federal funding is matched with an additional $250,000 appropriated by the N.C.
-General Assembly to DCM.
-Vessel removals began in the central and southeast coast of N.C in late March 2021 and will remove over 18 vessels under this grant.
+This federal funding was matched with an additional $250,000 appropriated by the N.C.
+General Assembly to the Division.
+Vessel removals began in the central and southeast coast of N.C. in late March 2021.
+As of November 1, 2022, all 24 of the targeted vessels have been removed.

 National Fish and Wildlife Foundation

-Additionally, the federation has received a grant from the National Fish and Wildlife Foundation of $650,000 to clean up marine debris and abandoned and derelict vessels from Hurricane Michael and Florence along the southern and central coasts.
-This grant aims to remove over 40 vessels from Brunswick, New Hanover, Pender, Onslow, Carteret, Craven, Pamlico and Beaufort counties.
-Vessel removals under this grant began in late March 2021.
-As of the end of April 2021, 13 vessels have been removed so far.
+Additionally, the Federation received a grant from the National Fish and Wildlife Foundation of $1.3 million in 2020 to clean up marine debris and abandoned and derelict vessels from Hurricane Michael and Florence along the southern and central coasts.
+Under this grant, 53 vessels were removed from March 2021 to April 2023 from Brunswick, New Hanover, Pender, Onslow, Carteret, Craven, Pamlico, and Beaufort counties.
+A total of 319.47 tons of marine debris were removed from the central and southeast coasts.

 NOAA Marine Debris Program Vessel Removal in the Northeast Region